noelaridan/Memories-Downloader/README.md

 The script will then ask what is the name of the json file, leave empty if the file has not been renamed.

 The script will download all your memories to a folder named `Snapchat Memories` located in the same directory as the `memories_downloader.py` file.

-The metadata of each file will also be updated with the date and location of the photo or video
+The metadata of each file will also be updated with the date and location of the photo or video.